tinacms/tina.io/content/guides/tina-cloud/existing-site/register-form.md

 }
 ```

-The query object defined above is graphql, and maps to the schema that we defined earlier for our content.
+The query object defined above is GraphQL, and maps to the schema that we defined earlier for our content.

 ## Make a commit

 At this point, you should be able to navigate to a blog post's admin page such as [the hello-world post](http://localhost:3000/posts/hello-world).
 This time, when you click the pencil, you will notice that the sidebar contains fields for your content.

-If you make a change, and click "Save", this will actually create a commit to your repository.
-Try it out, and checkout GitHub to see your commit.
+If you make a change and click "Save", Tina Cloud will make a commit to your repository.
+Try it out, and take a look at your GitHub repo to see your commit.

 ## What's next?

-Next we will wire up our page's preview, which will live-update as we're editing.
+In the next step we will wire up our page's preview, which will live-update as we're editing.